-- (1) As disclosed in the Summary Compensation Table ("SCT") above. - (2) "Compensation actually paid" to the CEO and average "compensation actually paid" to the non-CEO named executive officers includes the amounts set forth in the "2022 Summary Compensation Table" total columns above (or in prior years' Summary Compensation Tables), adjusted as set forth in the table below, as determined by Item 402(v) of Regulation S-K. Stock option grant date fair values are determined based on the Black-Scholes option pricing model as of the date of grant.
+- (1) As disclosed in the 2023 Summary Compensation Table ("SCT") above and prior years' SCTs. - (2) "Compensation actually paid" to the PEO and average "compensation actually paid" to the non-CEO named executive officers includes the amounts set forth in the "2023 Summary Compensation Table" total columns above (or in prior years' SCTs), adjusted as set forth in the table below, as determined by Item 402(v) of Regulation S-K. Stock option grant date fair values are determined based on the Black-Scholes option pricing model as of the date of grant.
 Adjustments have been made using stock option fair values based on the Black-Scholes option pricing model as of the measurement dates as described in the table below.
 RSU grant date fair values are determined using the stock price on the date of grant.
 Adjustments have been made using the stock price as of the measurement dates as described in the table below.
+Please note that, while similar adjustment information was provided in our 2023 proxy statement for 2021 and 2022, under applicable SEC guidance, repeating such adjustment information is not required in this proxy statement because it is not material to our stockholders' understanding of the information reported in the table above for 2023 or the relationship disclosures provided below.